An 8-Module Online, Interactive Workshop

 I’m Jeff Meyer, workshop instructor.

-This is a great workshop to learn the power of SEM in a supportive, hands-on environment.
+This is a great workshop to learn the power of Linear Models in a supportive, hands-on environment.

 This is a great workshop to learn coding language and become more familiar with different statistical software.

 My goal is that by the end of the workshop, you’ll develop a linear model that extracts the most information possible from your data and the confidence to read, comprehend and explain the results.
 You will also understand how well your model fits the data and answers your research question.

 In this eight-module live, online workshop, we’ll cover:

 - Starting with the Basics: Terminology, Correlations, Bivariate Linear Regression

 - Regression Models with Multiple Predictors

 - How to Extend and Refine the Models

 This workshop is suitable for graduate students and research professionals in fields that use statistics.